 A cycling holiday is the adventure of a lifetime.

-We spent two glorious weeks slowly making our way around parts of the New Zealand’s beautiful South Island.
+We spent two glorious weeks slowly making our way around parts of the New Zealand’s beautiful South Island, where there are many beautiful places to book a stay, such as Teschemakers Resort in Oamaru, where we finished our epic bike ride.

 A cycling holiday, while physically challenging on occasions, is such a mentally relaxing way to spend a vacation; you can chat with your friends or ride along on your own in quiet contemplation of the mysteries of life.
 Every shady tree is a potential picnic spot and every running creek a place to relax and cool your feet.